 Once completed, restart the device with the command:

 This is the procedure that I have performed, but on the network someone says that the passage linked to the fastboot erase system is not necessary because a reset has already been made to the factory conditions.
 Where is the truth unfortunately I do not know, but I can tell you that in my specific case the procedure was successful and then I'm enjoying Android 9.0 Pie on my Xiaomi Mi A2 Lite… No, absolutely no.

-The new features of Android 9.0 Pie seem to be all present, like the new gestures navigation system, the new multitasking, the launcher's suggestions, the smart battery management, the Digital Wellbeing but what absolutely did not convince me is the poor optimization of the rounded corners of the display like the rather pronounced ones of the Xiaomi Mi A2 Lite, and then items such as the battery percentage icon or the time are cut outside.
-Also in my case WiFI hotspot did not work (for me an essential function) but above all the camera did not work if not by installing third-party applications.
+The new features of Android 9.0 Pie seem to be all present, like the new gestures navigation system, the new multitasking, the launcher's suggestions, the smart battery management, the Digital Wellbeing but what absolutely did not convince me is the poor optimization of the rounded corners of the display like the rather pronounced Xiaomi Mi A2 Lite, and therefore elements such as the battery percentage icon or the time are cut outside.
+Also in my case the WiFI hotspot did not work (for me an essential function) but above all the camera did not work if not by installing third-party applications.

-In short, the philosophy behind Project Treble is truly extraordinary and with great potential, but personally I found the use of a not sensible GSI.
+In short, the philosophy behind Project Treble is truly extraordinary and with great potential, but personally I found the use of a little sensible GSI.
 The need to put a hand and live with compromises does not make sense, so much is worth staying with the original ROM of your smartphone.
 Modding makes sense when it brings improvements and not just to satisfy the whims of a tech fan.
-I'm not throwing the GSI on the contrary I hope that the development continues but perhaps they are still too immature to meet the needs of a user without having to regret anything.
+I'm not bothering about the GSI but I hope that the development will continue but maybe they are still too immature to satisfy the needs of a user without having to regret anything.